Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Introduction

-The differences between this paper and its conference version\cite{he2020cpca} include \romannumeral1) the incorporation of the distributed stopping mechanism for consensus iterations, \romannumeral2) the new SDP reformulation to optimize the polynomial proxy, \romannumeral3) rigorous treatments of the accuracy and complexities of the algorithm, and \romannumeral4) results and discussions on the multivariate extension.
+The differences between this article and its conference version\cite{he2020cpca} include \romannumeral1) the incorporation of the distributed stopping mechanism for consensus iterations, \romannumeral2) another reformulation based on semidefinite programming to optimize the polynomial proxy, and \romannumeral3) results and discussions on the multivariate extension.